 Winner: people carrier

-There are certain images that come with owning different car types, and not all of them will be what you're looking for.
+There are certain looks that come with owning different car types, and not all of them will be what you're searching for.
 Many 4x4s have luxurious interiors and are beautiful to look at from the outside, but if you're not really the rough-and-ready type, will a Land Rover Discovery 4 suit you?
 Likewise, just because a people carrier is arguably the more practical, does it have enough prestige for your liking?

 We'd have to go give this round to estate cars like the Volvo V60, the Mercedes-Benz C-class and the Audi A6 Avant, which combine the cool factor with practicality and performance to create a great all-round image.